Dining Out

 Jamaican food sizzles with sunshine and heat.
 Ocho Rios is served well by the food of all nations and the usual restaurant chains — but it would be rude to not focus on the blessed island cuisine; in our worldview it’s the bestest of the bunch.

-Many of the so-called ‘all-inclusives’ prefer their guests not to venture beyond the gates for whatever feigned rationale, sadly taking away a lot of the tourist business from the local restaurants and bars.
+Many of the so-called ‘all-inclusives’ prefer their guests not to venture beyond the gates for whatever feigned rationale, sadly taking away a lot of the tourist business from local restaurants and bars.

 Street Food to Die For